Bangladesh war crimes trial: Key accused

-Nizami, a Dhaka University graduate, has twice been elected to the Bangladeshi parliament, serving as a minister in the Bangladesh Nationalist Party (BNP)-led government between 2001 and 2006.
+Nizami, a Dhaka University graduate, has twice been elected to the Bangladeshi parliament, serving as a minister in the government led by the Bangladesh Nationalist Party (BNP) between 2001 and 2006.

 He has described the accusations against him as "the worst falsehood in history".